English for Beginners Practical English Travel English Telephone English Banking English Accounting English Dictionary

 potion (a medicinal or magical or poisonous beverage)

-alcohol; alcoholic beverage; inebriant; intoxicant (a liquor or brew containing alcohol as the active agent)
+alcohol; alcoholic beverage; alcoholic drink; inebriant; intoxicant (a liquor or brew containing alcohol as the active agent)

 hydromel (honey diluted in water; becomes mead when fermented)